psaikido/hugle.uk/pages/prose/Thesium/180-mythos-reborn.md

 world.
 All the beings everywhere cried out in their anguish.
 He was so moved by their suffering he made a vow.
 He declared that instead of being the first one to enter the realm of eternal peace, he would be the last.
-He would stay and help every single one get there before him, even down the last blade of grass!"
+He would stay and help every single one get there before him, even down to the last blade of grass!"

 This was the kernel of the new mythos.
 To emulate a wisdom-being as noble as the Abystery.